High Priestess Dishes

 When the plates came out of the kiln I felt a moody power from them that immediately called to mind a high priestess.
 The High Priestess in the tarot deck is a mediator between the dualities of nature; good and evil, negative and positive, masculine and feminine.
 She is the midpoint between two pillars and represents equal opportunity to learn from each.

 The tenmoku pieces (the shiny black ones) especially communicate this delicate tension between the masculine and feminine.
-I’d like to think Mick and Stevie would like these dishes.
+I’d like to think Mick and Stevie would enjoy these dishes.